Notes on the octonions: The group Spin(7)

-\begin{proof} The first equation in~\eqref{eq:uvxy1} is a general statement about the Hodge $*$-operator in any dimension.
-Moreover, by Theorem~\ref{thm:form8}, the $2$-form $u^*\wedge v^*+\om_{u,v}$ is an eigenvector of the operator $\om\mapsto*(\Phi\wedge\om)$ with eigenvalue $3$.
-Hence the second equation in~\eqref{eq:uvxy1} follows from the first.
+\begin{proof} The first equation in~\eqref{eq:uvxy1} is a general statement about the Hodge $*$--opera\-tor in any dimension.
+Moreover, by \autoref{thm:form8}, the $2$--form $u^*\wedge v^*+\om_{u,v}$ is an eigenvector of the operator $\om\mapsto*(\Phi\wedge\om)$ with eigenvalue $3$.
+Hence, the second equation in~\eqref{eq:uvxy1} follows from the first.
 To prove~\eqref{eq:uvxy2}, take the inner product of the second equation in~\eqref{eq:uvxy1} with $x^*\wedge y^*$ and use the identities

 and the fact that the operator $\om\mapsto *(\Phi\wedge\om)$ is self-adjoint.
 To prove~\eqref{eq:uvxy3}, we observe that